Kai-Myles/Script-Vault/README.md

 ## 📬 Contact

-If you have suggestions or feedback, feel free to open an issue or contact me directly.
+If you have suggestions or feedback, feel free to open an issue or contact me directly via discord at @kai1097

 ---